mebens/blackbulletiv.github.com/_posts/2012-08-27-lua-for-programmers-part-2.md

 end
 {% endhighlight %}

-[`pairs`](http://www.lua.org/manual/5.1/manual.html#pdf-pairs) is an iterator function which loops through each item and gives you both the key and the value. [`ipairs`](http://www.lua.org/manual/5.1/manual.html#pdf-ipairs) is like `pairs` except it only loops through items with indices.
+[`pairs`](http://www.lua.org/manual/5.1/manual.html#pdf-pairs) is an iterator function which loops through each item and gives you both the key and the value. [`ipairs`](http://www.lua.org/manual/5.1/manual.html#pdf-ipairs) is like `pairs` except it only loops through items with indices, starting at 1 and continuing until it encounters a `nil` value.
 Here's what that example outputs when run:

 {% highlight text %}
 y    300